-There are more ways to get a low rate, in addition to opting for a shorter rate lock period.
-The bigger the down payment, the better the interest rate will be, as you will have more equity from the beginning.
-You may choose to pay points to improve your rate for the loan term, meaning you pay more up front.
-One strategy that makes financial sense for many people is to pay points to bring the rate down over the term of the loan.
-You'll pay more initially, but you'll save money, especially if you keep the loan for a long time.
+There are more ways to get a lower rate, besides opting for a shorter rate lock period.
+The bigger the down payment, the lower the rate will be, as you will be entering the loan with more equity.
+You can pay points to lower your interest rate over the term of the loan, meaning you pay more up front.
+For many people, this makes financial sense..

 Do you have a question regarding a mortgage program?